-with him) on the gradually-acquired blindness of the Aspalax, a Gnawer living under ground, and of the Proteus, a reptile living in dark caverns filled with water; in both of which animals the eye is in an almost rudimentary state, and is covered by a tendinous membrane and skin.
+pears strange that any animal should possess an organ frequently subject to be injured.
+Lamarck would have been delighted with this fact, had he known it, when speculating\ (probably with more truth than usual with him) on the graduallyacquired blindness of the Aspalax, a Gnawer living under ground, and of the Proteus, a reptile living in dark caverns filled with water; in both of which animals the eye is in an almost rudimentary state. and is covered by a tendinous membrane and skin.
 In the common mole the eye is extraordinarily small but perfect, though many anatomists doubt whether it is connected with the true optic nerve; its vision must certainly be imperfect, though probably useful to the animal when it leaves its burrow.
 In the tucutuco, which I believe never comes to the surface of the ground, the eye is rather larger, but often rendered blind and useless, though without apparently causing any inconvenience to the animal: no doubt Lamarck would have said that the tucutuco is now passing into the state of the Aspalax and Proteus.

 Birds of many kinds are extremely abundant on the undulating grassy plains around Maldonado.
 There are several species of a family allied in structure and manners to our Starling: one of these (Molothrus niger) is remarkable from its habits.
-Several may often be seen standing together on the back of a cow or horse; and while perched on a hedge, pluming themselves in the sun, they sometimes attempt to sing, or rather to hiss; the noise being very peculiar, re-sembling that of bubbles of air passing rapidly from a small orifice under water, so as to produce an acute sound.
+Several may often be seen standing together on the back of a cow or horse; and while perched on a hedge, pluming themselves in the sun, they sometimes attempt to sing, or rather to hiss; the noise being very peculiar, resembling that of bubbles of air passing rapidly from a small orifice under water, so as to produce an acute sound.
 According to Azara, this bird, like the cuckoo, deposits its eggs in other birds' nests.
-I was several times told by the country people, that there certainly is some bird having this habit; and my assistant in collecting, who is a very accurate person, found a nest of the sparrow of this country (Zonotrichia matutina), with one egg in it larger than the others, and of a different colour and shape.
-In North America there is another species of Molothrus (M. pecoris), which has a similar cuckoo-like habit, and which is most closely allied in every respect to the species from the Plata, even in such trifling peculiarities as standing on the backs of cattle; it differs only in being a little smaller, and in its plumage and eggs being of a slightly different shade of colour.
-This close agreement in structure and habits, in representative species coming from opposite quarters of a great continent, always strikes one as interesting, though of common occurrence.
+I was several times told by the country people that there certainly is some bird having this habit; and my assistant in collecting, who is a very accurate person, found a nest of the sparrow of this country (Zonotrichia matutina), with one egg in it larger than the others, and of a different colour and shape.
+In North America there is another species of Molothrus (M. pecoris), which has a similar cuckoolike habit, and which is most closely allied in every respect to the species from the Plata, even in such triffing peculiarities as standing on the backs of cattle; it differs only in being a little smaller, and in its plumage and eggs being of a slightly different This close agreement in strucshade of colour. ture and habits, in representative species coming from opposite quarters of a great continent, always strikes one as interesting, though of common occurrence.